-Children should keep seeing both parents, if it is safe for them to do so, during this period of uncertainty.
-Therefore parents need to work together, more than ever, to ensure this happens.
+Children need to keep seeing both parents during this period of uncertainty so parents need to work together, more than ever, to ensure this happens.

-What do I do if my ex-partner is using coronavirus to stop me seeing my child?
+What do I do if my ex-partner is using coronavirus to stop me from seeing my child?

-Will coronavirus stop my child arrangement hearing from happening?
+Will lockdown stop my child arrangement hearing from happening?

 We remain committed to working alongside you to navigate your challenges, provide support and protect your interests during these uncertain times.